Home ยป Dessert ยป Cookies ยป Easy Chinese Almond Cookies

 • Whisk the remaining egg and set aside for brushing the unbaked cookies.

-• Portion dough using a small cookie scoop (affiliate link) or spoon, roll it into a ball, and place it on the prepared baking sheet about 1 to 2 inches apart.
+• Portion dough using a small cookie scoop or spoon, roll it into a ball, and place it on the prepared baking sheet about 1 to 2 inches apart.
 Gently press down on the balls to slightly flatten each cookie.

 Top view of unbaked Chinese Almond Cookie dough balls on baking sheet.